-Following a determination to pursue a formal resolution of a complaint involving students received by the Title IX Coordinator involving sex/sex-based discrimination, sexual harassment, sexual abuse/assault, stalking, domestic violence and dating violence:
+Following a determination to pursue a formal resolution of a complaint received by the Title IX Coordinator:

 - 1) The Title IX Coordinator (or his/her designee) will provide all parties involved with a copy of these procedures. - 2) The Title IX Coordinator (or his/her designee) will request the complainant to provide to the Title IX Coordinator, within 5 days after the Title IX Coordinator's request and preferably in writing, a description of all facts that bear on the allegations; specifically, the details surrounding the accusation, names of possible witnesses, and the nature and description of possible evidence.
-The complainant is expected to share with the Title IX Coordinator, or other appropriate investigative entity as designated by the University, any relevant supplemental information that subsequently becomes available. - 3) The Title IX Coordinator (or his/her designee) will promptly inform the respondent in writing (and send a copy to the complainant) of the allegations (including the date, time, location, nature of the alleged misconduct, factual allegations and reference to specific code violations and sanctions that may be imposed) and ask the respondent to respond to them within 5 days after such notice.
+The complainant is expected to share with the Title IX Coordinator, or other appropriate investigative entity as designated by the University, any relevant supplemental information that subsequently becomes available. - 3) The Title IX Coordinator (or his/her designee) will promptly inform the respondent in writing of the allegations (including the date, time, location, nature of the alleged misconduct, and factual allegations) and ask the respondent to respond to them within 5 days after such notice.
 Such response should include all facts that bear on the allegations, including the names of possible witnesses and the nature and description of possible evidence.
 The respondent is expected to share with the Title IX Coordinator, or other appropriate investigative entity as designated by the University, any relevant supplemental information that subsequently becomes available.
+The Title IX Coordinator will inform the complainant of any defenses that the respondent may provide.
 The Title IX Coordinator (or his/her designee) may ask to meet with the parties separately to discuss the allegations. - 4) Where appropriate, in the judgment of the Title IX Coordinator, both the complainant and the respondent may be invited to engage in mediation or conciliation; however mediation will not be used to resolve a complaint of sexual assault, stalking, domestic violence or dating violence. - 5) The Title IX Coordinator may also work with the Office of the General Counsel, as appropriate, in responding to the receipt of a complaint, and when the complaint involves an allegation of sexual violence, stalking, domestic violence, dating violence or other sexual misconduct, the Title IX Coordinator will promptly notify the Office of the General Counsel of the existence of such complaint. - 6) The Title IX Coordinator (or other designated investigator) will fully, fairly and impartially investigate the complaint, and each party equally will have the opportunity to present witnesses and other evidence to the investigator.
-Each party will also be afforded similar and timely access to information that may be provided by the University to the other party and that will be used to adjudicate the complaint. - 7) Both parties will be advised by the Title IX Coordinator (or his/her designee) that reasonable efforts will be made by the University to protect the privacy of the parties, and to maintain confidentiality to the extent possible and as is consistent with investigative needs and applicable laws (see Section XV).
+Each party will also be afforded similar and timely access to information that may be provided by the University to the other party and that will be used to adjudicate the complaint. - 7) Both parties will be advised by the Title IX Coordinator (or his/her designee) that reasonable efforts will be made by the University to protect the privacy of the parties, and to maintain confidentiality to the extent possible and as is consistent with investigative needs and applicable laws (see Section XV). - 8) The Title IX Coordinator will explore possible interim/protective measures with both parties. - 9) The Title IX Coordinator (or other designated investigator) will endeavor, as promptly as feasible, to interview all relevant parties and review all evidence, including witnesses and evidence identified by the parties.